Soups and Stews / Carrot and Parsnip Soup

 Roasted vegetable soup steps 1 to 4, roasting vegetables and mixing soup.

-Step 3: add to a pot (or heat-safe blender) and mix.
+Step 3: add to a pot (or heat-safe blender) with the broth and mix.
+Heat the broth beforehand if you plan on serving immediately, so that it’s ready to go right after blending.

-To increase the protein for this recipe and make it into more of a meal, blend in 400g (14 oz.) cooked or canned (and rinsed) white beans or chickpeas.
+• Add some legumes: To increase the protein for this soup and make it into more of a meal, blend in 400 grams (14 oz.) cooked or canned (and rinsed) white beans or chickpeas.
 Cooked red lentils can be used too.

 • Make sure the carrots are cooked: they take a bit longer than parsnips, so if you’re checking to see if they’re soft, check a larger piece of carrot.